enzo-project/enzo-dev/doc/manual/source/EnzoParameters.rst

     appropriate format.
 This is too involved to go into here.
 Default: none
 ``InitialTime`` (internal)
-    The time, in "code" units, of the current step.
+    The time, in code units, of the current step.
 For cosmology the units are in free-fall times at the initial epoch (see output format).
-Default: generally 0, depends on problem ``Initialdt`` (internal)
+Default: generally 0, depending on problem ``Initialdt`` (internal)
-    The timestep, in "code" units, for the current step.
+    The timestep, in code units, for the current step.
 For cosmology the units are in free-fall times at the initial epoch (see output format).
-Default: generally 0, depends on problem ``GridVelocity`` (obsolete)
+Default: generally 0, depending on problem ``GridVelocity`` (obsolete)
     For problems in which the grid must move.
 Originally implemented, but was never used, and so almost surely doesn't work.
 Default: 0 0